haint97/AWS-Certified-Solutions-Architect-Associate/README.md

 	+ Easier to manage
 	+ Can be assigned to an EC2 instance after it is created
 	+ Are universal -  use in any region
+- EFS:
+	+Only pay for the storage that use (no pre-provisioning required)
+	+ Can be scale up to Petabytes
+	+ Support thousands of concurrent NFS connections
+	+ Data is stored accoss multiple AZ's with a region
+	+ Read after write consistency